Is Using a VPN Legal?Posted Oct. 27, 2018, 8:17 p.m. by Jonathan

 All your internet activities going through your modem can be monitored.
 This doesn't mean that someone follows your every step, but if your provider wants to, they can do it.

 By connecting to a VPN, your connection first goes through a remote server.
-This means you get a new IP address which doesn't have anything to do with the one given by your provider.
+This means you get a new IP address that doesn't have anything to do with the one given by your provider.

 Most VPN services provide you with a choice of geolocations, so you may virtually be from Italy or Russia if you want.